Protect the timed-ticket day

 $$

-Timed monument anchor for travelers who need to decide whether Eiffel-side logistics deserve to shape a day or a base.
+Timed monument reference for travelers deciding whether Eiffel-side logistics should shape a day or a base.

 Eiffel / 7th Monument